 Visser sees machine communication and Internet of Things concepts becoming a more common reality: “There is a continual stream of new techniques and security and privacy are gaining in importance.
 In the future, devices will be sharing more data enabling predictions of failures (predictive/preventive maintenance) and enabling systems to be read and managed remotely.
 As a service organisation we want to move with these developments and make use of the latest techniques.”
 Den Bieman is seeing this happen not only with the devices but also with products, platform and portals.
 With Sigmax, organisations choose a partner that enables them to work towards the future.

 Professionals can work more efficiently and confidently with Sigmax.
-We provide companies with the complete ICT infrastructure chain.
-We develop innovative software on handhelds, smartphones and tablets.
+We provide companies with software solutions on handhelds, smartphones and tablets.
 Take a look at our areas of expertise.

 Find out how we can help your organisation.
 See what we have achieved for our clients.